FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 The other major reveal was the [Spectrum-XGS](https://nvidianews.nvidia.com/news/nvidia-introduces-spectrum-xgs-ethernet-to-connect-distributed-data-centers-into-giga-scale-ai-super-factories) add-on to Nvidia's ethernet fabric technology, a "scale-across" stack designed to connect multiple scale-out domains (datacentres) together.
 More on the meaning of scale-across in our article later in this post.
 Spectrum-XGS claims to expand telemetry, congestion control, and load-balancing all indefinitely with respect to the number of devices, and should be a lot better at reducing cross-datacentre latency where connections can be an order of magnitude or two longer than those within a datacentre.

-### Google: TPUv7 and TPU racks
+### Google: Ironwood TPUv7 and TPU racks

-We shared everything that was available on the TPUv7 back in [April](https://sixrackunits.substack.com/i/162620183/ironwood-googles-seventh-gen-tpu) when it was announced, and a lot of things remain unchanged.
-We made a mistake in thinking it would be six stacks of 12hi HBM3E, when we now see it'll be eight stacks instead.
-Capacity and bandwidth remain unchanged.
-At 4.5 PFLOPs of FP8, it brings the same amount of inference performance as the B200/300 and the MI350X.
+We shared everything that was available on the TPUv7 back in [April](https://sixrackunits.substack.com/i/162620183/ironwood-googles-seventh-gen-tpu) when it was announced, and a lot of this remain unchanged.
+We made a mistake in thinking it would be six stacks of 12hi HBM3E, and we now see it'll be eight stacks instead.
+Memory capacity and bandwidth remain unchanged thankfully.
+The compute capacity is interesting though, since at 4.5 PFLOPs of FP8, the TPUv7 brings the same amount of inference performance as the B200/300 and the MI350X.
 It seems the TDP hasn't yet been confirmed but anything below 1kW would be surprising.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/august/images/hotchips_google_tpuv7.webp)

 *Source: Google*

-But Google's session was useful as they showed much more on how the TPU scales to the server and rack level.
-We saw earlier that they were aiming for 4 chips per board, but now its confirmed.
-They're also sticking to PCIe 5.0 for the H2D, unsurprising given that TPUs rely entirely on their mesh scale-up for D2D, for which they'll have an incredible 18 OSFP (800G) ports per board.
-So many ports actually, that they couldn't even fit all 18 on one side of the board, and have to put 2 underneath.
+But Google's session was still very revealing, as they showed much more on how the Ironwood scales to the server and rack level.
+We saw earlier that they were aiming for 4 chips per board, but now its been confirmed in their slides.
+They're sticking to PCIe 5.0 for the H2D, which is unsurprising given that TPUs rely entirely on their mesh scale-up for D2D.
+For this purpose, they'll have an incredible 18 OSFP (800G) ports per board, so many ports actually, that they couldn't even fit all 18 on one side of the board and instead had to put 2 underneath on the other side.

 It was also really interesting to hear them talk about the per-chip variable flow rates for the liquid cooling step.
 Having a constant and equal flow rate was just assumed to be the sensible idea, but different chips on the same board could be doing very different things in theory, and hence will need different coolant flow rates.